Make-School-Courses/FEW-1.1-Web-Foundations/11-JavaScript-and-the-DOM/README.md

     - What's this good for?
       - CSS is the best way to control the appearance of a page.
       Adding and removing classes is easy and provides much control.
-      It also keeps the separation of concernces which allows future changes to be easily applied.
+      It also keeps the separation of concerns which allows future changes to be easily applied.

 ## In Class Activity II